 The B-Agile 3 earned a 6 of 10 for ease of use.
 This is one point higher than the similar Baby Jogger City Mini.

 Ease of use impacts your daily experience with a product.
-The B-Agile has features that include and easy fold, large storage, and large canopy.

 Fold and Unfold